PANDASANG1231/landscape-ecological-network-optimization/README.md

 It is a research project in landscape network analysis.
 In the repository, we try to research on two problems

-Topics:
+## Topics:

-- [X] Calculating connectivity index on network using python and networkX.
+- [X] 1.Calculating network probable connectivity indexes of different network connection modes derived from "Network Connection Additional Technique" using python and networkX.
-- [X] Network visualization basing on networks metrics.
-(To do)
+- [X] 2.
+Visualization of existing network and network with optimized structure.
-- [X] Dynamic Programming on given network and find the best path.
-(To do)
+- [X] 3.
+Dynamic Programming on the network with optimized structure and find the best paths for each additional links under hierarchical multi-objective rules.

 ## Authur

 - Jiake Shen, Current researcher in Tongji University.
 - Wenjia Zhu, Current student in the University of British Columbia.
+- Zhenwei Peng, Professor of Tongji University.
+- Yuncai Wang, Professor of Tongji University.

 ## Usage
   - Makefile: make start